FDA Inspections - Best Practices

 Format/Price/Ordering

-- Price: US$ 449.- (includes shipping and free on-line update
+- Price: Includes shipping and free on-line

-for two years).
+update for two years.

 - VAT will be added for EU countries.

-- Availability: Worldwide, shipment within one working day
+- Availability: Worldwide, shipment within

-- Ordering: (SSL secured, recommended for payment by credit
+- Ordering: (SSL secured, recommended for

 -

-Electronically from this this web site (SSL secured)
+Electronically from this this web

 - Regular mail or fax using the form in

-PDF or
+PDF

-MS Word format
+MS Word

 Free Online Updates